 You will get to try out some basic pattern welding techniques, and learn about the historical and structural reasons for using different types of steel.

-Once your blade is forged out, the next step is stock removal.
-Then the knives need to anneal overnight, to begin the heat treatment process, which is how your blade gets it's hardness.
+Once your blade is forged out, the next step is stock removal. we profile and shape the blades , we then begin the heat treatment process, we use a fluidised sand bed (a super cool bit of kit) which is how your blade gets it's hardness.

 This will be the end of day one (you will be tired!), we have a great food scene in Hereford and we can offer advice on where to go/what there is to do with the the rest of your evening.